Ignacy Mościcki: Later life

 Mościcki was planning to leave for Switzerland after leaving office as president.
 From 1908 to 1920, he was a citizen of Switzerland; he was also an honorary citizen of Fribourg.
 The Romanian authorities gave their provisional consent to his departure, but Germany opposed it.
 Mościcki was offered to United States President Franklin Roosevelt, who was determined to have Mościcki go to Switzerland.
 The intervention of the US government forced the Romanian authorities to agree.
 General Sikorski also ordered the Polish embassy in Bucharest to provide all assistance to Mościcki.
 The president stayed in Romania until December 1939.

 Mościcki came to Switzerland through Milan, where he met with Wieniawa-Długoszowski.
 Initially, he lived in Fribourg, where he was allowed to continue his scientific work.
 During this period, among others, he wrote down his memories, which were published by the New York City magazine Independence.
 Mościcki donated money to soldiers of the Polish Army in France, Warsaw residents in prisoner-of-war camps, concentration camps and labour camps.
 For five months, he taught at the University of Fribourg.
 Later, he was forced to take up paid work.
 In 1940, he moved to Geneva, where he worked in the Hydro-Nitro Chemical Laboratory.

 Mościcki's health deteriorated rapidly after 1943.
-He died on 2 October 1946, in Versoix, near Geneva.
+He died on 2 October 1946, in Versoix, near Geneva, and was buried at the cemetery of the town.
+His daughter Helena (1897–1962) and her second husband Aleksander Bobkowski (1885–1966) were buried next to him.

 Legacy

 In 1984, his descendants requested for the remains of Mościcki and his wife to be moved from Switzerland to Poland.
 The relevant Polish authorities agreed that a funeral was to be held in Warsaw and be completely private, without any state ceremonies.
 However, the authorities of the Canton of Geneva in Switzerland withdrew their agreement for political reasons after protests related to Solidarity from emigrants.

-In 1993, Mościcki's remains were transported, on behalf of incumbent President Lech Wałęsa, to Poland and deposited in the crypt of St. John's Archcathedral, Warsaw.
+On 10 September 1993, Mościcki's remains were exhumed from the cemetery of Versoix and transported to Poland.
+Three days later they were deposited on behalf of incumbent President Lech Wałęsa in the crypt of St. John's Archcathedral, Warsaw.
 Mościcki's symbolic grave is located in the Avenue of Merit at the Powązki Cemetery in Warsaw, where his second wife is buried next to him.